booyaa/booyaa.github.io/blog/2019-0007-run-rust-in-openfaas.md

     └── lib.rs
 ```

-`trustinrust` contains just the boiler plate code from the `function` crate.
+`trustinrust` contains just the boilerplate code from the `function` crate.

 We're going to amend `lib.rs` just to show we've made a change to the boilerplate.